spaceitup/checkout-android/README.rst

 ---------------------

 The Payment SDK allow customisation of validations applied to certain input types.

-Currently the regular expression validation for card numbers, bank codes, holder names and verification codes can be customised.
+    * Validation for card & account numbers, bank codes, holder names and verification codes can be customised with the "regex" parameter.
-It is also possible to hide certain input fields for a payment method by setting the "hide" field to true.
+    * Input fields can be hidden by setting the "hide" parameter to true
-The maximum input length can be set with the maxLength parameter.
+    * The maximum input length can be set with the "maxLength" parameter.

-Customised validation is enabled by providing the resource ID of the validation Json file to the PaymentUI class prior to showing the payment page.
+Customised validations can be set by providing the resource ID of the validation Json file to the PaymentUI class prior to showing the payment page.
 The default validation provided by the Android Payment SDK are sufficient in most cases.

 Example customvalidations.json file: